apohllo/ror-tasks/task-1/Readme.md

 As it was shown above, the primary feature of RSpec is the set of macros, that allows for writing tests using a Domain Specific Language (DSL).
 Such tests are easy to read and understand.
 What is more we can obtain the documentation of the class under testing automatically.
-But the second feature of RSpec, which well connected with previous one, is the set of defined *expectations*.
+But the second feature of RSpec, which is well connected with previous one, is the set of defined *expectations*.
 The expectations are macros used to define the expected behavior of the objects under testing.